-Take a trip on Madrid’s cable car known as the Teleférico.
+Take a trip to Madrid’s cable car known as the Teleférico.
 The views of the city are wonderful and the ride ends at a restaurant.

 8. Oceanogràfic, Valencia

-The large aquariums at Oceanogràfic contain more sharks than any other aquarium in Europe.
+The large aquariums at Oceanogràfic in Valencia contain more sharks than any other aquarium in Europe.
 There are also Beluga whales, jellyfish, rays and clownfish.

 The Tower of Hercules is evidence of the use of lighthouses by ancient civilizations.
 It stands at the entrance to the harbor of La Coruña in the northwest of Spain.
 It dates from the 1st century A.D. and was built by the Romans.